apiban/apiban-client-nftables/README.md

 nftables is something many of us do not have familiarity with when compared to iptables (the "main" [apiban client](https://github.com/apiban/apiban-client-nftables) is iptables based).
 With the current SIP/HTTP dataset having (sometimes) several thousand active IP addresses, the community has asked for a simple way to use nftables with APIBAN.

 This client will add active IPs to a nftable set.

+**NOTE**: If there is no found set, the client will look for an input chain and an output chain; making a set in the related table and then adding a rule to the input chain (blocking from the source ip) and the outbound chain (blocking to the destination ip). **End NOTE**

 You can have this set wherever you like... just let the client know the `setname` in `config.json`.
 A set named **APIBAN** is what we use here, so in the config this looks like: